 - ECP funds are designed to fund capital improvements.
-Tier 2 funds are designed to be strictly used for project construction costs, although up to 10 percent of total grant amount (i.e., funds requested) may be allocated to preliminary project design, environmental, or engineering costs.
-Non-capital expenses for enhancements such as education, recreation, etc. are not eligible for Tier 2 grant funding. - Tier 2 projects must meet the transportation nexus as outlined previously in this chapter. - Expenditures prior to award date cannot be considered eligible for funding or match.

-- Eligible jurisdictions may use in-kind services to meet all or part of the matching funds requirement.
+Tier 2 funds are designed to be strictly used for project construction costs, although up to ten percent of total grant amount (i.e., funds requested) may be allocated to preliminary project design, environmental, or engineering costs. - Tier 2 projects must meet the transportation nexus as outlined previously in this chapter. - Eligible jurisdictions may use in-kind services to meet all or part of the matching funds requirement.
 These services can include salaries and benefits for employees of the eligible jurisdiction who perform work on the project or programs.
 Only those employees' salaries and benefits working directly on the project will be considered for the matching requirement.
-For Tier 2, construction management and project management cannot exceed 15 percent of the total construction costs. - ECP funds are not to be used for planning. - ECP funds can only be used for facilities that are in public ownership for public use; however, water quality improvements on private property, which are connected to municipal separate storm sewer systems, are eligible (For example, a homeowner's association can apply for funding through an eligible agency if the proposed project is connected to a public facility).
+For Tier 2, construction management and project management cannot exceed 15 percent of the total construction costs. - ECP funds can only be used for facilities that are in public ownership for public use; however, water quality improvements on private property, which are connected to municipal separate storm sewer systems, are eligible (For example, a homeowner's association can apply for funding through an eligible agency if the proposed project is connected to a public facility).